 is a strictly positive eigenfunction for $P_t^{n+1}$.
 In fact, it is the minimal positive eigenfunction (again this follows from Corollary \ref{minimal}) of $P_t^{n+1}$ and it corresponds to conditioning these reflected Brownian motions in the interval to not intersect.
-This is also (\cite{Conrey},\cite{Meckes}) given up to a constant factor by,
+This is also (see \cite{Conrey},\cite{Meckes} and Remark \ref{RemarkClassicalGroups}) given up to a constant factor by,